Virginia Tech Hokies football

-The Virginia Tech Hokies football team represents Virginia Polytechnic Institute and State University in the sport of American football.
+The Virginia Tech Hokies football team represents the Virginia Polytechnic Institute and State University in the sport of American football.
 The Hokies compete in the Football Bowl Subdivision (FBS) of the National Collegiate Athletic Association (NCAA) and the Coastal Division of the Atlantic Coast Conference.
 They previously competed in the Big East.
 Their home games are played at Lane Stadium, located in Blacksburg, Virginia, with a seating capacity of over 65,000 fans.
 Lane Stadium is considered to be one of the loudest stadiums in the country, being voted number two in ESPN's 2007 "Top 20 Scariest Places to Play".
 It was also recognized in 2005 by Rivals.com as having the best home-field advantage in the country.

 Since beginning football in 1892, the Hokies have won over 700 games and appeared in 33 bowl games, including the 2000 BCS National Championship game.
 The Hokies rank 23rd among all Division I college football teams for most wins.
 The program had a streak of 27 consecutive bowl appearances, starting with the 1993 Independence Bowl and lasting through the 2019 Belk Bowl.
 This was fourth-longest streak of consecutive bowl game appearances in college football history.
 The program has also claimed eleven conference titles (3 South Atlantic, 1 Southern, 3 Big East, and 4 ACC) and produced eight Consensus All-Americans.